karakays/cka/README.md

 #### kube-proxy

-In every node, there runs a `kube-proxy` which is responsible to proxy inbound traffic to the service (VIP and port) and then to backend pods (available service endpoints). `kube-proxy` watches control plane for service endpoint objects and installs iptables rules for available backend pods.
-Service request is forwarded to one of the backend pod:targetPort directly without NAT and node network space.
+Every node runs a `kube-proxy`. `kube-proxy` is responsible to proxy inbound traffic to the service (VIP and port) to backend pods (service endpoint) via round-robin algorithm. `kube-proxy` watches control plane for service endpoint objects and installs iptables rules available backend pods.
+Request is forwarded to one of the backend pod:targetPort directly with NAT.

-There are different proxying modes.
-One of them happens at the user-space where traffic is interfered by kube-proxy.
-In this mode, kubeproxy opens a local random port (in iptables rule) for each service and traffic is redirected to kubeproxy first. kubeproxy then resolves backend ports to redirect to.
-This is not efficient because there is an additional hop (kubeproxy) which happens in the user-space.
-Another proxy mode which is efficient and the default is `iptables` mode where proxying happens at the kernel level.
-In this mode, kube-proxy is responsible for installing iptables rules only by syncing with the control plane and does not interfere traffic.
+Default mode is `iptables` proxy mode at kernel level.
+There is also user-space proxy mode which opens a local random port for each service, In this mode, traffic to the service is proxied first by that local random port in kube-proxy.
+It then redirects traffic further to backend pods. user-space mode is slow and outdated.

 ![kube-proxy-in-iptables-mode](https://d33wubrfki0l68.cloudfront.net/27b2978647a8d7bdc2a96b213f0c0d3242ef9ce0/e8c9b/images/docs/services-iptables-overview.svg)